Self-Emotion-Mediated Exploration in Artificial Intelligence Mirrors: Findings from Cognitive Psychology: Materials and Methods

-The rationale behind this arrangement rests strongly on the critic's encoding of action and state collectively.
-Despite cortical and limbic regions not being present explicitly, once agent state is activated by formulae-driven surprise or pride, the critic module is prompted to signal the actor regarding task-oriented data observations which led to that emotional exacerbation.
-The process enacts a continuous reinforcement of artificial neurons to become more responsive to stimuli triggering of emotional reaction in that participant.
-Consequently, this induces attentional shifting, as the actor will warrant the task-oriented module to perform further intake of the implicated data, in order to mitigate this emotional exacerbation.
-Naturally, this latter communication is done in the form of an exploratory drive signal, whose variation in terms of either epistemic of achievement emotion will be codified by the actor's decision policy.
-While not an exact representation of the basal ganglia and related structures, this arrangement boasts several similarities both architecturally and in terms of functioning, with an actor-critic structure governing the focus and rate of knowledge exploration of another task-oriented module.
+{Within the RL paradigm,} the agent state is activated as formula-driven surprise or pride scores. {With it,} the actor decides on an exploratory rate {to be used by the task-oriented module.} The critic {then} signals the actor regarding that rate's task-oriented usefulness.
+This {translates as} attentional shifting, as~the actor {is effectively warranting} the task-oriented module to perform {more/less} intake of data in~order to mitigate/potentiate emotional exacerbation. {The resulting decision policy will therefore codify} the exploratory rate in terms of epistemic or achievement emotion. {We quantify this rate as a percentage to~extract a fraction of the batch size, which is bound by $[0, Batch_{Max}]$.} While not an exact representation of the basal ganglia and its related structures, this arrangement boasts similarities both architecturally and in terms of functioning of a human participant's decision-making process. {A comparison with human study results becomes more valid, in~line with RQ1.}

-\subsection{Learning Cycle}

-Carrying out a cognitive experiment with artificial models first requires these to be familiarized with the tasks to be performed.
-Thus, the initial phase of our experiment regarded the task-oriented module alone and its instruction on image categorization to 10 distinct classes.
-In this phase, unscathed data is provided to the model for learning, which it achieves by adapting its weights to iteratively reduce the error between the inferred and real label of each instance.
-This process is repeated until predictions are near perfect and with low error, guaranteeing the high level of confidence retained by task-oriented modules in the next phase of the experiment.
+\subsection{Learning~Cycle}